Published in 1952, The Killer Inside Me marked Jim Thompson’s bold return to fiction after a brief stint working as a journalist.

 The most impressive aspect of the novel is Thompson’s ability to express the killer’s point of view in strangely rational tones.
 There are occasions when as readers, we almost sympathize with Lou.
 We relate to how he feels despite the horror of his actions.
 We even come to dislike his perceived enemies and actual rivals.
 Perhaps more disturbingly, Ford’s lack of remorse after a murder seems to interfere with our own ability to feel empathy for the victim.

 In this regard, the novel’s title acquires a deeper meaning.
 The Killer Inside Me is really about the killer that lives inside all of us, given the right set of circumstances.

 Released in 1976, the film starred Stacy Keach as Lou Ford, along with Susan Tyrell, Tisha Sterling, Keenan Wynn and Don Stroud in supporting roles.

 The novel was also adapted for the screen in 2010 by Michael Winterbottom.
-This article does not discuss the Winterbottom version, on account of the decisive lack of talent possessed by the actors in the film’s lead roles.
+This article primarily discusses the 1976 version, but you can skip to a review of the 2010 version here.

 Two brief scenes also illustrate the tension between Lou and the town’s opposing mayoral candidates: Chester Conway (Keenan Wynn), rich businessman and political power broker, and Howard Hendricks (Charles McGraw), the District Attorney.
 Without knowing why, we know that Lou Ford is in some way beholden to both these men at once.